Signed in as:

 Have a read of my blog - Anxious Dog Communication....what is he saying?

-This will give you an insight into body language and behaviours you may see in your dog.
+This will give you an insight into body language and behaviours you may see in your dog, such as hiding, cowering, stiff body, whale eye, freezing, barking and lunging.

 If you would like some help with your anxious dog, please do contact me via WhatsApp - 07960423833 and I will arrange a free no-obligation call to discuss your situation.